ardakshalkar/JavaSophomore/TASK_6/README.md

 P2: Create class Department, with attribute name, and Employee manager

-P3: Read from file information about employees and assign Employees to manager and etc
+P3: Create ArrayList of Employees
+Read employees.txt and fill ArrayList of Employees Output all employees that have managers

 P4: Create ArrayList of Departments.
-Output all departments with name, and average salary, maximum salary, minimum salary and number of employees.
+Read departments.txt and fill ArrayList of Departments Output all departments with name, and average salary, maximum salary, minimum salary and number of employees.

-P5: Create ArrayList of Employees and fill it with employees Output all employees that have managers